groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dxf-to-txt.md

         - icon: "far fa-file-DXF"
           title: " About DXF File Format"
           content: |
             DXF, Drawing Interchange Format, or Drawing Exchange Format, is a tagged data representation of AutoCAD drawing file.
 Each element in the file has a prefix integer number called a group code.
 This group code actually represents the element that follows and indicates the meaning of a data element for a given object type.
 DXF makes it possible to represent almost all user-specified information in a drawing file.
-DXF file format was developed by Autodesk as CAD data file format for data interoperability between AutoCAD and other applications.
-Thus, data can be imported from other formats to DXF to AutoCAD as per the DXF file format interoperability specifications.

           link: "https://docs.fileformat.com/cad/dxf/"

     format:
         # format loop
-        - icon: "far fa-file-TXT"
+        - icon: "far fa-file-word"
           title: " About TXT File Format"
           content: |
             A file with .TXT extension represents a text document that contains plain text in the form of lines.
 Paragraphs in a text document are recognized by carriage returns and are used for better arrangement of file contents.
 A standard text document can be opened in any text editor or word processing application on different operating systems.
 All the text contained in such a file is in human-readable format and represented by sequence of characters.